 A successful maintenance program begins after the first use of the machine and not after the machine has ceased to function.

 Numbers in parentheses refer to the identification numbers in the Parts Identification Section.
+For example (Fig. 10 Ref.
+10) identifies the Injection Line Assy.

 AFTER EACH USE